Per Fine Ounce: History

 Despite such promising-sounding material, and the fact that Jenkins was a best-selling thriller writer in the Fleming mould, had been a friend and colleague of Fleming's and had apparently had his blessing and input for the project, Glidrose rejected Jenkins' submitted manuscript.
 Peter Janson-Smith later recalled that he thought it was badly written, although he admitted that Glidrose may have been "stricter in those days."

 A copy of the manuscript is rumoured to exist in the archives of Ian Fleming Publications (renamed from Glidrose in 1998); however, Peter Janson-Smith has said that he doesn't believe Ian Fleming Publications still holds a copy and that the most likely scenario is that the manuscript was returned for legal reasons (so as to not be sued in the future for plagiarism if a book with a similar plot is used).
 Jenkins' contract with Glidrose gave him a licence to reuse the material in the novel in the event of its rejection, with the proviso that he could not use any of Fleming's characters.
 Jenkins may have done this: his 1973 novel A Cleft of Stars, while not containing any rogue British secret agents, is set in almost precisely the same area of South Africa, involves diamonds and gold, and has the hero temporarily hiding in a baobab tree.

 In 2005, Titan Books published a reprint of a comic strip based upon Colonel Sun.
-The introduction states that in the mid-1970s, Kinglsey Amis lobbied for Eon Productions (producers of the Bond film franchise) to produce a film based upon his book.
+The introduction states that in the mid-1970s, Kingsley Amis lobbied for Eon Productions (producers of the Bond film franchise) to produce a film based upon his book.
 Reportedly he was told that Saltzman had forbidden that any film be made based on Colonel Sun due to Glidrose refusing to publish Per Fine Ounce a decade earlier.

 In 2010, previously unreleased extracts from the "lost" Jenkins manuscript Per Fine Ounce were released exclusively on James Bond website MI6.
 The extract reveals 007's traditional briefing with "M".